Answers · Pricing

 What's included at each price tier

-$1,200–$1,800/mo programs typically cover Google Business Profile management, monthly on-page optimization on 1–2 pages, basic citation cleanup, and a monthly report.
-Good for value markets and businesses with clean existing sites.
+$800/mo (our Basic SEO floor) covers Google Business Profile upkeep, monthly on-page optimization, basic citation cleanup, site maintenance, small content edits, and a plain-English monthly report.
+Good for businesses with a clean existing site that need foundational visibility.

 Red flags

 Be skeptical of fixed $299/mo or $499/mo packages — at that price, the work is automated, offshore, or invoice-only.
-Be equally skeptical of agencies that won't tell you a price range without a sales call: real pricing is publishable.
+Be equally skeptical of agencies that won't tell you a price range without a sales call: real pricing is publishable (ours is, on the /pricing page).

 Long-term contracts (12+ months) are also a yellow flag.
 Quality SEO produces results within 90 days that justify the next month's invoice — no contract needed.